bitcoin-s/bitcoin-s/docs/applications/wallet.md

 id: wallet
 ---

+## Bitcoin-s wallet
-Bitcoin-S comes bundled with a rudimentary Bitcoin wallet.
+Bitcoin-s comes bundled with a rudimentary Bitcoin wallet.
 This wallet is capable of managing private keys, generating addresses, constructing and signing transactions, among other things.
 It is BIP32/BIP44/BIP49/BIP84 compatible.